-NCERT Solutions for first exercise of the seventh chapter of class 11 Maths have been provided here for students to prepare well for the exam.
-These solutions have been prepared by the subject experts at BYJU’S and are in accordance with the latest Term – II CBSE Syllabus 2021-22 and its guidelines.
+NCERT Solutions for last exercise of the seventh chapter of class 11 Maths have been provided here for students to prepare well for the exam.
+These solutions are designed by the subject experts at BYJU’S and are in accordance with the latest Term – II CBSE Syllabus 2021-22 and its guidelines.
 The Miscellaneous Exercise of NCERT Solutions for Class 11 Maths Chapter 7- Permutations and Combinations is based on the following topics:

 - Introduction to Permutations and Combinations

 - Fundamental Principle of Counting

-Understanding proper methods to solve the NCERT solutions for Class 11 Maths will help the students in solving the different types of questions that are likely to be asked in the examination.
+Understanding proper methods to solve the NCERT solutions for Class 11 Maths will help the students in analysing the different types of questions that are likely to be asked in the examination.
 Once the students become proficient in these solutions, their problem solving speed will increase, helping them in boosting their self confidence.

 Download PDF of NCERT Solutions for Class 11 Maths Chapter 7- Permutations and Combinations Miscellaneous Exercise

 Solutions for Class 11 Maths Chapter 7 – Miscellaneous Exercise

 1. How many words, with or without meaning, each of 2 vowels and 3 consonants can be formed from the letters of the word DAUGHTER?